awwright/magnode/doc/en/developer/application.md

 ### Dereferencing Requests

-All resourceful requests (GET, POST, etc, most methods excluding PUT and TRACE) will first hit the router: the component that maps URIs a resource and the associated data to respond to the request.
+All resourceful requests (GET, POST, etc, most methods excluding PUT and TRACE) will first hit the router: the component that maps URIs to a resource and associated data.

-A routing function simply accepts a URI and a callback:
+A routing function accepts a URI and a callback.
+The callback is invoked with a map of content stored by its type, e.g. `http://magnode.org/Post` will map to an object representing a blog post, in some standard format.
+Magnode uses URIs as identifiers because it allows for the possibility of talking about other people's content (nothing, however, is downloaded).

 <pre class="lang-application-ecmascript httpd">
 function routeThing(resource, callback){